 AMERICAN LEATHER

 Since 1952, Eastpak’s backpacks have been icons of a free-spirited, “hands-free” lifestyle.
 The star backpack models in the brand’s latest collection are made from 100% born-and-raised-American cattle hides, provided by the master craftsmen at Berger Company, a leather manufacturer founded in 1908 in Atchinson, Kansas.
-Bearing the natural marks and grain patterns that tell the story of their origins in the heartlands, a time-honored tanning process preserves the smallest details that make each piece of leather distinct giving these rucksacks their unique authentic look.
+Bearing the natural marks and grain patterns that tell the story of their origins in the heartlands, a time-honored tanning process preserves the smallest details that make each piece of leather distinct, giving these rucksacks their unique, authentic look.

 www.eastpak.com